Relaxing in space

 During his last mission, Chris Hadfield was an active contributor to social media, including Facebook, Twitter, Tumblr, Reddit and SoundCloud, where he disseminated content and candidly answered questions from the public.
-His videos, produced by the Canadian Space Agency (CSA), were viewed by millions of people.
+His videos, produced by the CSA, were viewed by millions of people.

 Listening to or playing music

 Music allows astronauts to maintain some of the human aspects of an Earth-bound life amidst the isolation of a long-duration mission in space.

 The challenges of playing a musical instrument in microgravity

 Playing music in space is quite a challenge.
 The absence of gravity makes holding and performing with a musical instrument difficult.

 To avoid problems, astronauts tend to hook their feet into straps or other secure parts of the Station's modules before starting to play an instrument.

 Since the ISS was launched, the crew members have had access to a variety of musical instruments: flutes, keyboard, saxophone, acoustic guitar and even an Australian didgeridoo!

 During Expedition 34/35, Canadian astronaut (and folk guitarist) Chris Hadfield spent some of his free time composing, performing and recording original songs inspired by his experiences in space.